codylico/mmapio-plus/README.md

   than necessary, and should not be larger (in lines of code) than needed.

-- The library should return error values where appropriate, without causing an application to abruptly terminate.
+- The library should throw exceptions where appropriate, without causing an application to terminate without recourse.

 ## Build